Portugal at the Olympics: Medals by Summer Sport

-Medals by summer sport
+Medals by Gender

 List of medalists

-A total of 39 athletes won 28 medals for Portugal.
-Only five athletes won more than one medal: Luís Mena e Silva (two bronzes), Carlos Lopes (one gold and one silver), Rosa Mota (one gold and one bronze), Fernanda Ribeiro (one gold and one bronze) and Fernando Pimenta (one silver and one bronze).
+A total of 42 athletes have won 32 medals for Portugal.
+Seven athletes have won more than one medal: Luís Mena e Silva (two bronzes), Carlos Lopes (one gold and one silver), Rosa Mota (one gold and one bronze), Fernanda Ribeiro (one gold and one bronze), Fernando Pimenta (one silver and one bronze), Pedro Pichardo (one gold and one silver), and Iúri Leitão (one gold and one silver).